 Clearly, the tasks you’ll have as a nutrition coach can vary widely.
 From basic meal planning and grocery shopping with level one clients to specific hydration schedules with level three clients your work will never be boring.
 Expect to tackle practical tasks like balancing nutrients and food choices but also more psychological tasks like connecting feelings to food and eating habits.

 The best nutrition coaches are prepared to work with a range of clients with different needs, limitations, strengths, and goals.
 When you understand your clients you will be best able to help them by developing and assigning the right tasks.

-If you want to learn more about working with level two and three clients, check out the ISSA’s Sports Nutrition Certification course.
+If you want to learn more about working with level two and three clients, check out the ISSA’s Nutritionist Certification course.

 Click HERE to download this handout and share with your clients!

 ISSA's Nutritionist course is the most comprehensive approach to unlocking the secrets behind why clients eat the way they do, and the systematic approach to drive lifestyle change.
 You can be the ultimate authority others turn to as the one-stop-shop for fitness and nutrition needs.